bvsk35/Self-Organizing-Map/README.md

 and in the sense that they use a neighborhood function to preserve the topological properties of the input space.
 This makes SOMs useful for visualization by creating low-dimensional views of high-dimensional data, akin to multidimensional scaling.

+Ability of SOM to visualize high-dimensional data by creating low-dimensional has been used here.
+1 - In colour palette problem 3D RGB data has been used to train a neural network and create map in which particular area responds most to one set of input.
+And that input is placed on that neuron.

+2 - In MNIST dataset problem 784D data in similar fashion as above has been mapped to 2D map.
+And colour label has been given to each digit label which helps in plotting.

+Results for colour paletter and MNIST dataset has been posted.
+SOM and PCA helps in dimensional reduction which can be further used to develop a classifier using algorithms like K-Means, Nerual Networks etc.

+For further information refer: https://en.wikipedia.org/wiki/Self-organizing_map and the code for Color Palette.